npapratovic/gitflow-advices/README.md

 - Hotfix are branched from production → merge back to both
 - Feature branches are branched from main
 - **Feature flag strategy** When long-running features are half-done, use flags so you can still deploy main frequently.
-- Document branch lifecycle Example: Create → Develop → PR → Merge → Delete after merge Keeps repository clean.
+- Stick to the branch lifecycle: `Create → Develop → PR → Merge → Delete after merge` this keeps repository clean.
 - For new feature request, start with creating new branch from main, then do commits on that branch.
 Deploy that branch to staging env. after QA, merge branch to main so that it can be checked on mirror environment.
 Repeat endlessly.
 - If client requests enhacements, commit them only on main branch and merge to production if needed.
-If there is need for hotfix, branch out production branch, make commits, and merge hotfix branch to main and to production branch. **Enhacements are something that needs to be added to app but not deployed instantly, hotfixes need to be deployed instantly!**
+If there is need for hotfix, branch out production branch, make commits, and merge hotfix branch to main and to production branch. **Enhacements are something that needs to be added to app but not deployed instantly, hotfixes need to be deployed instantly!** Lets say client requested enhacements, you pushed code to main, and he changed his mind and want this on live env - just create hotfix from production branch, add the changes to that branch, merge the branch into produciton and main.
+Main won't be affected, and production can be deployed.
 - Whever hotfix is merged into main or enhacements is added to main, checkout all feature branches and rebase main into them to avoid future merge conflicts
 - Its safe to do commits on main and on feature branches at the same time, just be carefull to rebase main on feature branches

-Never push on production branch. **Rule of the thumb for commiting code:**
+- Never push on production branch directly.

+## Rule of the thumb for commiting code:

 1) push to hotfix branch if it is urgent and must go on live environment.
 Hotfix branch is made from production branch and merged back to all branches.
 2) push to main branch if it is not urgent and will go to live when merged into production